IdaBrauner/Future-mini_ex/Mini_ex_6/README.md

 This task caused me a lot of frustration, since I had a lot of ideas, but also a lot of trouble while making it.
 However, it has helped me to get a better understanding of generativity and how it is possible to make.
 At first you might think it is necesarry to create a complicated and long code, but if you don't wish to make that much happen on the screen, it can be very simple as well.
 It was a frustrating, yet interesting task to work with generativity, and I definitely think, that the more comfortable you are with coding, the more fun you will have with generativity.

+I definitely wanted to create something a lot cooler than this, but even though the outcome might not be what I wanted to make, it helped me get a better feeling of what generativity is and what could be done with it.